John Scotus Eriugena: Translation of the Corpus Areopagiticum

-At some point in the centuries before Eriugena a legend had developed that Saint Denis, the first Bishop of Paris and patron saint of the important Abbey of Saint-Denis, was the same person as both the Dionysius the Areopagite mentioned in Acts 17.34, and Pseudo-Dionysius the Areopagite, a figure whose writings were not yet being circulated in the West in the ninth century.
-Accordingly, in the 820s ambassadors from the Byzantine emperor to the court of Louis the Pious donated to Louis a Greek manuscript of the Dionysian corpus, which was immediately given to the Abbey of Saint Denis in the care of Abbot Hilduin.
-Hilduin proceeded to direct a translation of the Dionysian corpus from Greek into Latin, based on this single manuscript.
+At some point in the centuries before Eriugena, a legend had developed that Saint Denis, the first Bishop of Paris and patron saint of the important Abbey of Saint-Denis, was the same person as both the Dionysius the Areopagite mentioned in Acts 17.34, and Pseudo-Dionysius the Areopagite, a figure whose writings were not yet being circulated in the West in the ninth century.
+Accordingly, in the 820s ambassadors from the Byzantine emperor to the court of Louis the Pious donated to Louis a Greek manuscript of the Dionysian corpus, which was immediately given to the Abbey of Saint Denis in the care of Abbot Hilduin, who proceeded to direct a translation of the Dionysian corpus from Greek into Latin, based on this single manuscript.

 Soon after, probably by the middle of the ninth century, Eriugena made a second Latin translation of the Dionysian corpus, and much later wrote a commentary on "The Celestial Hierarchy".
 This constitutes the first major Latin reception of the Areopagite.
 It is unclear why Eriugena made a new translation so soon after Hilduin's.
 It has often been suggested that Hilduin's translation was deficient; though this is a possibility, it was a serviceable translation.
 Another possibility is that Eriugena's creative energies and his inclination toward Greek theological subjects motivated him to make a new translation.

 Eriugena's next work was a Latin translation of Dionysius the Areopagite undertaken at the request of Charles the Bald.
 A translation of the Areopagite's writings was not likely to alter the opinion already formed as to Eriugena's orthodoxy.
 Pope Nicholas I was offended that the work had not been submitted for approval before being given to the world, and ordered Charles to send Eriugena to Rome, or at least to dismiss him from his court.
 There is no evidence, however, that this order was carried out.

 At the request of the Byzantine emperor Michael III (c.
 858), Eriugena undertook some translation into Latin of the works of Pseudo-Dionysius and added his own commentary.
 With this translation, he continued in the tradition of St. Augustine and Boethius in introducing the ideas of Neoplatonism from the Greek into the Western European intellectual tradition, where they were to have a strong influence on Christian theology.

 He also translated St. Gregory of Nyssa's De hominis opificio and St. Maximus Confessor's Ambigua ad Iohannem.